Acribbs/siteymlgen/README.md

 ## Naming convention

-In order to control the layout of your `_site.yml` file then you will need to name your files according to the following naming convention:
+In order to control how your website navbar is ordered then you need to stick to the following naming convention:

-\[A-Z\]\[1-9\]\_TitleofTab.Rmd
+`[A-Z][1-9]_TitleofTab.Rmd`

+e.g. `A1_FileOne.Rmd`

-The first letter of the file name controls the
+The capital first letter of the file name controls the position of the tab in the navbar.
+The number controls the position within the dropdown menu, if you do not want a dropdown menu then label the file
+\[A-Z\]1\_TitleofTab.Rmd.

 # Example